-Mirrors are used in some Augmented Reality devices to assist the way the human eye views the virtual images.
+- Reflection – Mirrors are used in some Augmented Reality devices to assist the way the human eye views virtual images.
 Reflection helps in image alignment to the human’s eye.

-Augmented Reality devices require supercomputing powers to assimilate and process the information that is gathered by the sensors and the cameras and thus are essentially computers fitted on such devices.
-Some of them include ROM, gyroscopes, WiFi, accelerometers and so on to provide a perfect immersive experience.
+- Processing – Augmented Reality devices require supercomputing powers to assimilate and process the information that is gathered by the sensors and the cameras and thus are essentially computers fitted on such devices.
+Some of them include ROM, gyroscopes, WiFi, accelerometers, and so on to provide a perfectly immersive experience.

 How Is AR Content Generated?

 SLAM (Simultaneous Localization and Mapping) and Depth Tracking are the two technologies that are used to generate AR content.
 SLAM is the most advanced technology that involves the use of complex algorithms to identify a new environment while ascertaining its own localization at the same time.
 Depth Tracking essentially is scaling the distance of an object relative to the user which helps the user to interact with the augmented objects better.

 There are 4 types of AR, namely:

 1) Marker-based: This type requires a marker and a reader.
 The reader is a camera that can read a simple marker which is a distinct pattern.

 2) Markerless: Here, data about the user’s location or position is collected using a gyrometer, a GPS, and other location detecting devices by which the AR device shows the user content related to the location.

 3) Projection-based: This AR allows the user to interact with artificial light projected on a surface.
 This interaction is detected by alterations in the projected artificial light.

 4) Superimposed: The original object is completely identified before partially or wholly superimposed by the computer-generated object.